realA10001986/SID/README.md

 ##### &#9654; Adapt to GPS speed

-If this option is checked and your TCD is equipped with a GPS sensor or a rotary encoder, the SID will adapt its display pattern to current GPS speed or the reading of the encoder, respectively.
+If this option is checked and your TCD is equipped with a GPS receiver or a rotary encoder, the SID will adapt its display pattern to current GPS speed or the reading of the encoder, respectively.

 ##### &#9654; Follow TCD night-mode